Xeon7171/hello-world/README.md

 This is Biswajit Mohapatra.
 I am currently working as a Technology Analyst in Infosys Limited, HYD SEZ , India.
-Also i am currently learning DAND from Udacity.
+Also I am currently learning DAND from Udacity.